Class: Disease-modifying Antirheumatic Drugs

 Please refer to the ASHP Drug Shortages Resource Center for information on shortages of one or more of these preparations.

 For injection, for subcutaneous use

-Enbrel (with prefilled syringe containing 1 mL bacteriostatic water for injection [with benzyl alcohol 0.9%] diluent, plunger, vial adapter, and alcohol swabs)
+Enbrel (with prefilled syringe containing 1 mL bacteriostatic water for injection [with benzyl alcohol 0.9%] diluent, plunger, and vial adapter)